 All University Library correspondence for students, faculty and staff is sent to a Brock University e-mail address.
 See ITS Help Desk for information on your e-mail account and on forwarding mail to another address.

 All borrowers are responsible for responding promptly to e-mail or print communications from the Library.
 Printed notices will be sent when Bills for Replacement are required and for library users who do not have an email account.
-Borrowers can check the status of their account and modify contact information by using My Library Account.

 Borrowing From Other Universities

 Undergraduate students may borrow books in person from other Ontario university libraries (Direct Borrowing), with the exception of the University of Toronto.
 A valid Brock University Identification Card is required, and users may be required to show additional picture identification.
 Books may be returned to the lending library or to the Ask Us Desk at the James A. Gibson Library.

 Graduate students, faculty and staff may borrow books directly from all Ontario university libraries.
 Arrangements also exist for borrowing from out-of-province universities (Atlantic, Quebec, Prairie and Pacific).
 See Canadian Universities Reciprocal Borrowing Agreement for more information.

 Reciprocal Borrowing Policies for Niagara College and Brock University

 Brock University and Niagara College have a reciprocal borrowing agreement for faculty, staff and students.

 Niagara College faculty, staff and students may borrow books from the James A. Gibson, IRC and Hamilton campus Libraries at no charge.
 In order to register for borrowing privileges, Niagara College users must: